shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/user-id-s-mapping-on-ios.md

 - NetID
 - LiveRamp
 - UID 2.0
-- Publisher Provided Id / PPID (publishers can register their own source via API and can pass the user id)
+- Publisher Provided Id / PPID (publishers can register their own source via API and can pass the user id).

 You can set **User ID** by

 - creating an array of **ANUserId** objects, and
-- assigning the array of objects to the **userId`Array`** property of `ANSDKSettings` in MobileSDK API
+- assigning the array of objects to the **userId`Array`** property of `ANSDKSettings` in MobileSDK API.

 | Property     | Type    | Attribute | Description                                                             |
 |-------------|---------|-----------|-------------------------------------------------------------------------|